countofkrakow/SpaceFace/app/spaceface/README.md

 1. Install the latest nodejs and npm (at least node 12)

+2. Run `npm i` to install requirements.

-2. Run `npm start` in this directory
+3. Run `npm start` in this directory

-3. Install expo on your mobile phone
+4. Install expo on your mobile phone

-4. Follow instructions on expo to get this app on the expo app
+5. Follow instructions on expo to get this app on the expo app

 ## Known Issues